wuxc/pywin32doc/md/PyIFileOperation.md

 Interface used to build a collection of file system modifications to be

-performed by the shell as a unit.
-Serves as a replacement for[shell::SHFileOperation](shell.md#shellshfileoperation).
+performed by the shell as a unit\.
+Serves as a replacement for[shell::SHFileOperation](shell.md#shellshfileoperation)\.
-No changes are actually made until PerformOperations is called.
+No changes are actually made until PerformOperations is called\.
-Progress can be monitored by implementing[PyGFileOperationProgressSink](#pygfileoperationprogresssink).
+Progress can be monitored by implementing[PyGFileOperationProgressSink](#pygfileoperationprogresssink)\.
-Requires Vista or later.
+Requires Vista or later\.

 #### Methods